 KHARKIV, Ukraine — In the first days of the Russian invasion of Ukraine, colleagues who lived in different parts of the city communicated with me regularly.
 As they began leaving the country, my worries grew.
 When Russia started shelling our district, they bombarded the house where my mom lived, very near to my own home.

 That night, my child could barely sleep.
 I stayed up all night, worried sick.
 At one point, I heard a military plane land near our house.
 I believed it to be the same plane which dropped bombs just minutes before.
 That night quickly became the worst night of my entire life.

-Convinced we would not make it to the morning, as I heard the sounds, I ran to cover my child with my body.
+Hearing the sounds and convinced we would not make it to the morning, I ran to cover my child with my body.
 I began praying, and promised myself we would leave Kharkiv the next day if we survived.

 In the first days of war, we thought we would return home in a week or two.
 I refused to believe the invasion would last this long.
 It all felt surreal.
 I watched as Russians shelled not only military targets but also civilian infrastructure.
 They shelled everywhere, including densely populous districts of the city.
 The situation grew more and more terrifying.

 As the second largest city in Ukraine, Kharkiv sits 30 kilometers south of the Russia–Ukraine border.
 I saw Russian tanks from the first day of the invasion.
 It seemed that Moscow deemed Kharkiv a key target.
 Eventually, Russian troops withdrew from the city, but during the first 10 days, we constantly ran in and out of the underground shelter and slept there.